Conchita Carpio-Morales: Personal life

-Carpio Morales is an antique lover who started collecting antiques in 1971 while working for the Department of Justice.
+Carpio-Morales is an antique lover who started collecting antiques in 1971 while working for the Department of Justice.
 One of her prized possessions is an antique chest she inherited from her mother.
 She paints and plays the piano in her free time.
 Her favorite composer is Franz Liszt.
 She has also said that her favorite foreign destination is Prague, and that she enjoys going to museums when she travels.

 She is related through marriage to former Philippine President Rodrigo Duterte.
-Her brother, Lucas Carpio, Jr., is the father of Manases "Mans" Carpio.
-Mans Carpio is married to Sara Duterte, incumbent Mayor of Davao City and daughter of President Duterte.
+Her brother, Lucas Carpio, Jr., is the father of Manases Carpio, who is married to Sara Duterte, incumbent Vice President of the Philippines and daughter of ex-President Duterte.

+In January, 2016, Ombudsman Morales, with Leticia Evangelista Palomar, Merilu Carpio-Caludio, Bobby Carpio and Maretta Carpio led the launching of 216-page coffee table book “The Carpios of Paoay” at the Manila Hotel.
+It was conceptualized by Antonio Carpio, Palomar, Claudio and Baccay.